Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 Even in such safe language like Ü it's impossible to prevent all kinds of errors during compilation.
 Ü isn't powerful enough to detect them.
-Doing so is impossible in a language with rich possibilities like Ü, without adding to much constrains.
+Doing so is impossible in a language with rich possibilities like Ü, without adding too many constrains.
-Here are listed some mistakes which still may happen in Ü programs.
+Here are listed some mistakes, which still may happen in Ü programs.

 ### Logical errors